tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 * Generating programs amount to generating graphs, what does that imply?
 * Learn "valuable" programs from a training set (SL), then use MCTS + Q-Learning (policy network + value network) to determine the direction in which newer programs should be searched (RL)
 * Considering a seed AI will eventually create any function, what are the consequences of that?
+* Programs are nothing more than a single huge integer (represented by the program binary executable)
+* Data structure optimization through code analysis (how is this data used and could another structure be more efficient for that same purpose?)
+* Self-improvement vs improvement vs learning
+* What kind of analysis can be done in order to reduce/discover isomorphic programs?
+* A seed AI is considered to be the minimal program that will produce a chain of self-improvements.
+This in turn means that the program will likely increase in length as its complexity increases.
+Furthermore, this also means that it will go through a series of implementations, some of which will contain the original seed ai code, and some which may not.
+What I'm trying to get at is that this "bootstrapped" seed AI will have many "appearances/forms", which means that we can look for seed AI at various stages in its evolution, hopefully finding any of which we can use to get the process going

 # Overview
 The goal of this study is to look into the constraints and requirements that goes into building what is called a *Seed AI*, that is, a program that is able to improve itself.

 The goal of building such a program is to then allow it to run free and hope that it will be able to rapidly (hopefully at an exponential rate) improve itself.
 With such rapid rate of improvement, it should be able to catch up with our intelligence rapidly (assuming intelligence is only a manifestation of the emergence of knowledge) and once it has surpassed us, *hopefully* help us improve our understanding of the world and answer questions we haven't been able to answer ourselves yet.

 We will obviously neglect discussing about means to control this seed AI as well as any negative consequences related to building such an AI.
 Those are extremely important topics, however they are not the focus of this article.

 For most of the article we'll consider that the seed AI will start from scratch and build up its own language.
 We thus will assume that the lowest language available to it is the assembly language of the hardware architecture it is deployed on (most likely x86-64).
+It seems obvious that at some point in time the seed AI will have to consider the hardware architecture it is running on such that it may improve it further.

 Let us first start by designing a naive program generator, with the hope we can build something simple enough that it can run on its own and evolve.